gha3mi/forcad/CONTRIBUTING.md

 # Contributing to ForCAD

-Contributions to ForCAD are welcome and thankds for taking the time to contribute to ForCAD!
+Contributions to ForCAD are welcome and thanks for taking the time to help improve the project!

 ## Table of Contents
 - [Contributing to ForCAD](#contributing-to-forcad)